apla/avacia/about.md

 # Why Avacia

-Avacia — that a misspelled «ovacio», when people clapping hands for performing artists.
-I've started working on Avacia in 2020, on lockdown, when we cannot have any live performances.
+Avacia is a misspelled «ovacio», when people are clapping hands for performing artists.
+I've started working on Avacia in 2020 during lockdown, when we could not have any live performances.

-Second meaning is a belarussian word «Авацыя», which means the same with belarussian taste.
-In 2021 passed 10 years after dictatorship regime in Belarus make clapping outlawed as a form of people protest.
+Its second meaning is a belarussian word «Авацыя», which means the same, but with belarussian flavour.
+In 2021 it was 10 years since the dictatorship regime in Belarus made clapping outlawed as a form of people protest.